Modern Slavery Statement — Commercial Waste Kings Cross

 Supplier engagement is governed by commercial and ESG teams with executive oversight.
 We require suppliers to maintain transparent labour records and to permit audits.
 Our standard supplier code of conduct, incorporated into contracts for commercial waste services in Kings Cross, mandates compliance with anti-slavery standards and worker rights protections.
 Failure to meet these requirements can lead to contract termination.

-Annual review and compliance report visuals In closing, Commercial Waste Kings Cross reiterates its strong commitment to eradicating modern slavery across our operations and supply chain.
+A young male waste management worker wearing a yellow safety helmet and high-visibility vest standing with arms crossed in front of a large blue metal skip filled with mixed rubbish debris.
+The skip is positioned inside an industrial warehouse or container with metal walls and a curved roof structure.
+The floor around the skip is scattered with small pieces of waste and debris, and a yellow hazard container is visible on the right side.
+A metal ladder leaning against the wall and a yellow safety railing are located behind the skip.
+The environment appears to be part of a rubbish collection or waste disposal site, consistent with services provided by Commercial Waste Kings Cross, in a location with a postcode associated with London area.
+In closing, Commercial Waste Kings Cross reiterates its strong commitment to eradicating modern slavery across our operations and supply chain.
 We will continue to deploy supplier audits, maintain robust reporting channels, provide targeted training and complete an annual review of our approach.
 Through vigilance, transparency and decisive action we aim to mitigate risks and protect workers across the commercial waste sector in Kings Cross.

 Commercial Waste Kings Cross